 There are approximately 125 banks in Sweden including 47 savings banks, 39 Swedish commercial banks, 2 co-operative banks and 36 foreign banks.
 Overall the banking sector employs about 40,000 people and maintains 1,300 branches and 2,655 ATMs.
-The number of payment cards in circulation equals 19.6 million including 10 million debit cards and 9.5 million credit and other cards.
+The number of payment cards in circulation equals approximately 20 million.
 Nordea, Handelsbanken, SEB and Swedbank are the four largest banking groups in the country.
 Swedish Financial Supervisory Authority (Finansinspektionen), the government agency, regulates all companies in Swedish financial markets.
 Sveriges Riksbank, established in 1668, is the central bank of Sweden and the oldest central bank in the world.
 Here is a list of the largest and best banks in Sweden.

-Nordea Bank Abp (Nasdaq Stockholm: NDA SE; Nasdaq Helsinki: NDA FI; Nasdaq Copenhagen: NDA DK) is the largest bank in Sweden and the Nordic region with extensive network of branches and ATMs, 10 million customers, 29,000 full time employees and US$662 billion in total assets as of March 2019.
+Nordea Bank Abp (Nasdaq Stockholm: NDA SE; Nasdaq Helsinki: NDA FI; Nasdaq Copenhagen: NDA DK) is the largest bank in Sweden and the Nordic region with extensive network of branches and ATMs, 10 million customers, 29,000 full time employees and US$641 billion in total assets as of September 2019.
 The Bank's shares are traded on the Stockholm, Copenhagen and Helsinki stock exchanges.
 A Finnish insurance company Sampo is the largest shareholder with approximately 20% of the bank’s shares.
 In 2017, DNB ASA and Nordea combined their operations in Latvia, Lithuania and Estonia to form Luminor Bank.
 Nordea is one of a few European banks with an AA rating.
-The company’s market capitalization was US$29 billion at November 29, 2019.
+The company’s market capitalization was US$33 billion at January 3, 2020.

 Skandinaviska Enskilda Banken

 Danske Bank (Sweden), part of Danske Bank Group, is the fifth largest bank in the country in term of total assets.
-It provides a comprehensive range of banking and financial services including deposit and lending products, mortgages, insurance products, leasing, asset management, private banking, corporate finance, real-estate brokerage, mobile and online banking and other services.
+It provides a comprehensive range of banking and financial services including deposit and lending products, mortgage loans, insurance products, leasing, asset management, private banking, corporate finance, real-estate brokerage, mobile and online banking, foreign exchange and other services.

 SBAB Bank AB, headquartered in Solna, is owned by the Swedish state.
 It serves retail and corporate customers offering deposit and loan products, with main product - residential mortgages.
 The company was established in 1985 and employs over 600 people.
 During 2018, operating profit and total assets reached US$250 million and US$50 billion, respectively.

-Avanza Bank Holding AB, founded in 1999 by Sven Hagströmer, is the biggest online stock broker in the country, with over 837,000 clients and the largest number of transactions on Nasdaq Stockholm.
-Avanza has the cheapest mortgage in Sweden, at 0,79% interest rate.
-The company’s total assets were US$13.5 billion for FY 2018.
+Avanza Bank Holding AB, founded in 1999 by Sven Hagströmer, is the biggest online stock broker and brokerage company in Sweden, with over 837,000 clients and the largest number of transactions on Nasdaq Stockholm.
+Avanza has the cheapest mortgage in Sweden, at 0.79% interest rate.
+The company’s total assets were US$15 billion as of September 30, 2019.